1930 - 1939

 The stunning defeat was a wake-up call for everyone associated with the program.
-Ulbrickson came home and began changing line-ups.
-The crews left for Poughkeepsie in better condition physically and with also a different attitude.
+A steaming Ulbrickson came home and began changing line-ups.
+The crews left for Poughkeepsie in better condition physically and with a different attitude.

 The close defeats in the two upper class races were bitter.
 But the malaise that had gripped the program following the '36 and '37 seasons was gone.
 Washington left Poughkeepsie with a first and two seconds; more importantly, they left as a vastly improved - and vastly different - group of young men than had began the 1939 season.

-The 1939 Poughkeepsie varsity, left to right: Coder, Duppenthaler, Keely, Jackson, Colbert (cox), Gordon, Grunback, Soules, Canfield.
+The 1939 Poughkeepsie varsity, left to right: Coder, Duppenthaler, Keely, Jackson, Colbert (cox), Gordon, Grunbock, Soules, Canfield.
 Tyee photo.